Thomas Mardy Jones: Early life

-Thomas was educated at Ferndale board school before starting work as a coalminer aged 12.
+Jones was educated at Ferndale board school before starting work as a coalminer aged 12.
 Since both his father and grandfather had died in coal-mining accidents, he was required to earn enough to support a family of six.
 He nonetheless managed to attend Ruskin College, Oxford, to study political and economic history for two years.
 Upon his return to south Wales, he successfully persuaded the South Wales Miners' Federation to offer ten college scholarships to miners.

 Career

 Mardy Jones began his political career as lecturer in south Wales for the Independent Labour Party.
 In 1907, he assumed the position of checkweighman, however he suffered an eye accident in 1908.
 In 1909 he became the South Wales Miners' Federation parliamentary agent.

-Mardy-Jones defeated Liberal T.A.
+Mardy Jones defeated Liberal T.A.
 Lewis in the 1922 by-election to become M.P. for Pontypridd.

 Rail Vouchers

 In December 1930 Jones gave his wife and 12-year-old daughter a pair of Commons rail vouchers, which they were caught using.
 Jones was taken to court and fined.
-He was de-selected by his local Labour Party but contested the 1931 General Election as an Independent Labour candidate.
-He lost his seat, only polling 1,110 votes and finished in third place.
+He resigned his seat and did not stand at the ensuing by-election on 19 March 1931, but did contest the seat at the 1931 General Election in October as an Independent Labour candidate.
+He failed to regain the seat, polling only 1,110 votes and finishing in third place.